-Integrating the Body within our Therapeutic Relationships using the tools of Trauma Sensitive Yoga – 2 Day Workshop
+Integrating Body, Breath & Movement within our Therapeutic Relationships using the tools of Trauma Sensitive Yoga – 2 Day Workshop

 A 2 day weekend workshop for health professionals, mental health workers and yoga teachers with an interest in making their current practice and classes more trauma informed

 Book Now and save 10% – Pay only £175.50 (Normal Price £195.00)

 Enter Code ‘Yoga2day’ at checkout